dcdc-io/taiko-screencheck/README.md

 1. My headless screen captures never match my headed screen captures of the same page.

    This may be happening because you have a high DPI display.
 Try setting your desktop as a 1:1 pixel ratio to your display device.
 Alternatively you may want to avoid headed mode for the creation of reference images.

+   On Windows it may help to disable ClearType while running tests in headed modes.

 2. How do I use taiko-screencheck?